-Economies that improved the most across 3 or more Doing Business topics in 2010/11
+Economies that improved the most across 3 or more Doing Business topics in 2011/12

-Doing Business 2012 uses a simple method to calculate which economies improved the most in the ease of doing business.
-First, it selects the economies that in 2010/11 implemented regulatory reforms making it easier to do business in 3 or more of the 10 topics included in this year's ease of doing business ranking.
-Thirty economies meet this criterion: Armenia, Burkina Faso, Burundi, Cape Verde, the Central African Republic, Chile, Colombia, the Democratic Republic of Congo, Côte d'Ivoire, The Gambia, Georgia, Korea, Latvia, Liberia, FYR Macedonia, Mexico, Moldova, Montenegro, Morocco, Nicaragua, Oman, Peru, Russia, São Tomé and Príncipe, Senegal, Sierra Leone, Slovenia, the Solomon Islands, South Africa and Second, Doing Business ranks these economies on the increase in their ranking on the ease of doing business from the previous year using comparable rankings.
+Doing Business 2013 uses a simple method to calculate which economies improved the most in the ease of doing business.
+First, it selects the economies that in 2011/12 implemented regulatory reforms making it easier to do business in 3 or more of the 10 topics included in this year's ease of doing business ranking.
+Twenty-three economies meet this criterion: Benin, Burundi, Costa Rica, the Czech Republic, Georgia, Greece, Guinea, Kazakhstan, Korea, the Lao People's Democratic Republic, Liberia, Mongolia, Netherlands, Panama, Poland, Portugal, Serbia, the Slovak Republic, Slovenia, Sri Lanka, Ukraine, the United Arab Emirates and Uzbekistan.
+Second, Doing Business ranks these economies on the increase in their ranking on the ease of doing business from the previous year using comparable rankings.